spoonapps/docs/getting_started/transitioning_from_docker/transitioning_from_docker.md

 In addition to dynamic configuration via a console or script, Spoon also supports configuration via a static XML-based specification that declares the files, registry keys, environment variables, and other virtual machine states that will be presented to the container.

-To assist in building static configurations, Spoon offers a graphical **Spoon IDE** interface, as well as both a graphical- and command line-based *snapshot* configuration.
+To assist in building static configurations, Spoon offers a graphical **Spoon Studio** interface, as well as both a graphical- and command line-based *snapshot* configuration.

-For more information on the Spoon IDE and snapshot tools, see the [Building](/docs/building) section in this documentation.
+For more information on Spoon Studio and snapshot tools, see the [Building](/docs/building) section in this documentation.

 ### Partners